gmadi30/ExpenseTracker/README.md

 1. Go to the project folder from the terminal and compile the main class "javac Main.java"
 2. Run "java Main" (without the extension) and the program should start
 3. A menu will start with the commands to apply
-4. After typing exit, the program will end and if there are expenses created a file will be created with all the expenses.
+4. After typing exit, the program will end, and if expenses are added, a file will be created with all the expenses.
    The file will be created in the src folder.

 I am more than welcome to feedback and suggestions.